jtcanty/coinmarketcap/README.md

 # coinmarketcap
 **coinmarketcap** is a simple wrapper for fetching market data from the coinmarketcap API.

 # Installation

-# API Documentation
+# Documentation

-# License